trasherdk/node-test-snippets/nested-ca/README.md

 # A Nested CA authority

-Given a Authority structore like:
+Given a Authority structure like:
 ```
 Roo-CA
 ├── Intermediate-1-CA